joangog/scientific-computing/README.md

 # scientific-computing
-Playing with tensors in MATLAB using scientific computing fundamentals
+Scientific Computing exercises with tensors in MATLAB